 A donor strategy built around real relationships

-Campaign milestones, roles, and next steps
+Defined campaign milestones, roles, and next steps

-Less risk before making a public commitment
+Less risk before any public commitment

 Organizations considering a capital campaign or major initiative